 We humans are characterized by the desire to become better and better in everything we do.
 Our heads are buzzing with ideals that we chase after: a successful job, perfect looks, a large circle of friends, a great partner, well-behaved children, a big house...
 The list is incredibly long.
 But when all this doesn't correspond to reality, doubts can arise.

 "I seem to be doing so much wrong!
-I'm just not good enough to achieve all that I want!"
-Thoughts of this nature then stream through the mind and the harping and questioning of one's life begins.
+I am just not good enoughto achieve all that I desire!"
+Thoughts of this kind then flow through the head and the struggling and questioning of one's own life begins.
 This happens because there is a lack of self-acceptance.

 That doesn't mean anything to you?
 Maybe you're more familiar with the terms "self-love" or "self-esteem."
 They all mean basically the same thing: You accept yourself for who you are and accept yourself with all your strengths and weaknesses.
 You value yourself and have confidence in yourself and your skills.